UPDATED 20th February 2024

 - Proof of Financial Means – This is typically achieved by showing a Spanish bank account in your name with €5,350 balance for EACH applicant.
 The proof is a specialised bank certificate you can order, but a regular bank statement will not suffice.
 For those unable to raise such a lump sum, we recommend taking advice from a lawyer or other expert as to what may be accepted instead.

 - 1 passport sized photo

-Then within a month of receiving a stamped approval, complete Application form EX23 to obtain the T.I.E. card and apply for another appointment, via same the booking link in Stage 1 above.
+Assuming your application is approved, then within a month of receiving that stamped approval, you must complete Application form EX23 to obtain the T.I.E. card and apply for another appointment, via same the booking link in Stage 1 above.

 For UK Nationals following Brexit, the new TIE residencia cards will expire after 5 years (unless you have already had ‘permanent’ residence status for over 5 years (see below).
 However, any renewal should be little more than a rubber-stamping formality with a small fee.

 Here is an example of the new TIE Residencia Card specifically for UK Nationals applying after 6th July 2020.